-The Fund is licensed by the United States Small Business Administration ("SBA") as a Small Business Investment Company ("SBIC") and we plan to continue to operate the Fund as an SBIC, subject to SBA approval, and to utilize the proceeds of the sale of SBA debentures to enhance returns to our stockholders.
+The Fund is licensed by the U.S. Small Business Administration, or the SBA, as a Small Business Investment Company, or SBIC, and we plan to continue to operate the Fund as an SBIC, subject to SBA approval, and to utilize the proceeds of the sale of SBA debentures to enhance returns to our stockholders.
 We have also made, and continue to make, investments directly through Fidus Investment Corporation.
 We believe that utilizing both entities as investment vehicles provides us with access to a broader array of investment opportunities.
 Given our access to lower cost capital through the SBA's SBIC debenture program, we expect that the majority of our investments will continue to be made through the Fund.
-As of March 31, 2012, we had investments in 25 portfolio companies with an aggregate fair value of \$217.0 million and cost of \$204.9 million.
+On March 29, 2013, the Company commenced operations of a new wholly-owned subsidiary, Fidus Mezzanine Capital II, L.P., or Fund II.
+The Company, on behalf of Fund II, has submitted an application for a second SBIC license.
+However, we can make no assurances that the application process will be completed successfully or that the SBA will approve such application.
+As of March 31, 2013, we had investments in 32 portfolio companies with an aggregate fair value of \$294.2 million and cost of \$280.5 million.